Pär Nuder

 Pär Anders Nuder (born 27 February 1963) is a Swedish Social Democratic former politician.
 He was member of Parliament 1994 to 2009, minister for finance from 2004 to 2006, minister for policy co-ordination and state secretary and chief of staff to the prime minister, Göran Persson, 1997–2002.

 Today, Pär Nuder is a businessman with several assignments in the private sector as an advisor and as a board member.
 He is also active in various non-profit organisation.
-Nuder is the chairman of the Third Swedish National Pension Fund (AP3), one of Sweden's leading pension companies AMF and Hemsö, and on the board of several Nordic companies.
+Since 2018 he is chairman of the Swedish Estonian Cooperation Fund, an independent foundation that promotes cooperation between the two countries.
+Nuder was the chairman of the Third Swedish National Pension Fund (AP3), one of Sweden's leading pension companies AMF and Hemsö, and on the board of several Nordic companies.
 He is a senior counselor at Albright Stonebridge Group and an industrial advisor to the private-equity firm EQT AB.

 Biography

 Pär Nuder grew up in Österåker, where he still resides.
 His father, Ants Nuder, was one of the numerous Estonian refugees who fled to Sweden to escape the Soviet invasion at the end of World War II.
 During his childhood, Nuder spent several summers in Israel, which has resulted in a strong personal commitment to the Middle East peace process.
 Educated at Stockholm University, he has a Bachelor of Laws degree.